HariSekhon/Spotify-Playlists/README.md

 - `Sensual` - for a nice evening in with the girlfriend
 - `Songs About Sex` - for guys with high testosterone in their prime, hip-hop based
 - `Bad Boy Gets Down` - similar to above
+- `Bounce to the Rhythm` - rhythm & vibes hip-hop, puts a bounce in your step
 - `Light Fun Feel Good` - because sometimes you need to lighten up